MohammedRehabS/pd-course/README.md

 409 pins present with location defined

-21230 components ( synthesis had 14876, difference could be because of tap cells and decaps)
+21230 components ( synthesis had 14876, difference is because of tap cells and decaps which are 6354 in number)

 All logic instances don't have placement defined.
 Tap cells and decaps are placed.